TyPR124/winping/README.md

 To use in your own project, simply add `winping = "0.1"` to your dependencies in your Cargo.toml file.
 See [docs.rs](https://docs.rs/winping) for examples and documentation.

-## OS Support
+## OS Compatability

-As of now, this crate is only tested on Windows 10.
-I will update this when I have been able to test on more systems.
-This crate will almost certainly not work on Windows XP.
-I suspect it will work for Vista but have no plans to officially support anything before Windows 7.
-Automated tests run on Windows Server 2019 with both MSVC and GNU compilers.
+This crate has been tested on Windows 7, Windows 8.1, and Windows 10.

+This crate intends to support Windows 7 through Windows 10, including both desktop and server variants.

+This crate is very unlikely to work with Windows XP.
+It may work with Vista, however Vista will not be supported.

 ## Contributions

 Contributions of all kinds are welcome.
-File a GitHub issue if you find a bug or think something can be improved.
+File a GitHub issue if you find a problem, bug, or think something can be improved.
 If you wish to contribute code, please run `cargo fmt` and `cargo clippy`.
 You should probably also run `cargo test`.